jsongo/jsongo.github.io/_posts/2015-06-16-install-python-opencv-on-macox.markdown

 tags: [mac]
 comments: []
 ---
-Of course we'll refer the the great HomeBrew.
+Of course we'll refer to the great HomeBrew.
 There is detail here: https://jjyap.wordpress.com/2014/05/24/installing-opencv-2-4-9-on-mac-osx-with-python-support/.
 But if you're in a hurry, then this post will help you.